AdobeDocs/federated-audience-composition.en/help/query/build-query.md

 To filter your query using a custom condition, follow these steps:

-1. Click the **+** button on the desired node and select **[!UICONTROL Custom condition]**.
+1. Select the **+** button on the desired node, followed by **[!UICONTROL Custom condition]**.
 The custom condition properties pane opens on the right hand side.

-1. In the **[!UICONTROL Attribute]** field, select the attribute from the database that you want to leverage to create your condtion.
+2. In the **[!UICONTROL Attribute]** field, select the attribute from the database that you want to leverage to create your condtion.
 The attributes list includes all the attributes from your database, including attributes from linked tables.

     ![](assets/query-custom-condition-fields.png){zoomable="yes"}